groboclown/precision-shell/README.md

 ```

 This will cause the shell to ignore SIGINT (2, usually sent by a ctrl-c input), and wait for SIGTERM (15).

+## Building

+You can build the shell either by installing the autoconf tools locally and running `make`, or you can build it through a container technology by using the example `build-*.Dockerfile` files.

+The make generates a collection of different forms of the shell, depending on your needs.
+They have different file sizes.

 ## Developing